-Lane County Audubon Society is an all-volunteer organization, and our members are very proud of the energy and diversity of talents volunteers bring—we couldn’t do it without them!
+Lane County Audubon Society is an all-volunteer organization, and our members are very proud of the energy and diverse talents that volunteers bring to our cause—we couldn’t do it without them!
 Volunteering with Lane Audubon is a great way to meet new people, give back to the community, and best of all, have fun!
-Currently, we are looking for a volunteer to fill the following role, but please feel free to contact one of us if you'd like to help in another capacity.